curl/curl/docs/cmdline-opts/config.md

 Only write one option per physical line in the config file.
 A single line is required to be no more than 10 megabytes (since 8.2.0).

-Specify the filename to --config as '-' to make curl read the file from stdin.
+Specify the filename to --config as minus "-" to make curl read the file from stdin.

 Note that to be able to specify a URL in the config file, you need to specify it using the --url option, and not by simply writing the URL on its own